amolenk/dapr-hands-on/Assignment01/README.md

 4. Install the [**REST Client**](https://github.com/Huachao/vscode-restclient) extension for VS Code.
 5. Open the `test.http` file in the in VS Code.
 6. Click on `Execute request` in the file to send a request to the API.
-The result will be shown in a separate window on the right.
+The result will be shown in a separate window on the right:

    ![](img/rest-client.png)
 7. Check the logging in the command-shell window.
 It should look like this:

    ![](img/logging-governmentservice.png)

 ### Step 2.
 Run the TrafficControl service